-What if we tell you that there exists a real bridge from Hindu mythology which was constructed by a King and his forces to defeat a demon and evil King?
+What if we tell you that there exists a real bridge from Hindu mythology that was constructed by a King and his forces to defeat a demon and evil King?

 Well, sounds like an intriguing story, don’t you think so?
 But if you are thinking it to be a cooked-up story then let us tell you, it is not so!

 In fact, the bridge we are talking about here was built by none other than Lord Rama.

-Known as Rama's Bridge or Ram Setu, this architectural wonder is essentially a chain of limestone shoals situated somewhere between the Pamban Island and Tamil Nadu.
+Known as Rama's Bridge or Ram Setu, this architectural wonder is essentially a chain of limestone shoals situated somewhere between Pamban Island and Tamil Nadu.

-It covers a length of about 48km, separating Gulf of Mannar and Palk Strait.
-Here, you will be finding that some of the areas are dry, and the sea in this particular stretch rarely exceeds 1 meter in depth, which is equivalent to around 3 feet.
+It covers a length of about 48km, separating the Gulf of Mannar and Palk Strait.
+Here, you will be finding that some of the areas are dry, and the sea in this particular stretch rarely exceeds 1 meter in-depth, which is equivalent to around 3 feet.

 And it is this fact which makes the ships unsalable on this stretch.
 Owing to this, the vessels passing through this direction have to take another course.